javaee/openmq/legacy-downloads.md

 # Legacy downloads

-This page provides download links to legacy editions of GlassFish Message Queue.
+This page provides download links to legacy editions of Open Message Queue.
-If you want the most up to date downloads, jump to the (main downloads page)[https://javaee.github.io/openmq/Downloads.html].
+If you want the most up to date downloads, jump to the [main downloads page](/openmq/Downloads.html).

 ## License